To Be or Not to Be (1942 film): Production

 Lubitsch had never considered anyone other than Jack Benny for the lead role in the film.
 He had even written the character with Benny in mind.
 Benny, thrilled that a director of Lubitsch's caliber had been thinking of him while writing it, accepted the role immediately.
 Benny was in a predicament as, strangely enough, his success in the film version of Charley's Aunt (1941) did not interest anyone in hiring the actor for their films.

-For Benny's costar, the studio and Lubitsch decided on Miriam Hopkins, whose career had been faltering in recent years.
+For Benny's co-star, the studio and Lubitsch decided on Miriam Hopkins, whose career had been faltering in recent years.
 The role was designed as a comeback for the veteran actress, but Hopkins and Benny did not get along well, and Hopkins left the production.

 Lubitsch was left without a leading lady until Carole Lombard, hearing his predicament, asked to be considered.
 Lombard had never worked with the director and yearned to have an opportunity.
 Lubitsch agreed and Lombard was cast.
 The film also provided Lombard with an opportunity to work with friend Robert Stack, whom she had known since he was a teenager.
 The film was shot at United Artists, which allowed Lombard to say that she had worked at every major studio in Hollywood.

+Release

+To Be or Not to Be opened in three theaters in Los Angeles on February 19, 1942, followed by a nationwide release on March 6.